 |Dill Pickle Club, Chicago, IL.|

-The most famous Bohemian nightspot was the "Dill Pickle Club" (or Dil Pickle Club) at 10 Tooker Place, Chicago, was almost hidden from the outside and was considered a "hole in the wall" in Tooker Alley.
-The entrance was marked by a "DANGER" sign that which pointed to the orange main door which was lit by a green light.
+The most famous Bohemian nightspot was the "Dill Pickle Club" (or Dil Pickle Club) at 10 Tooker Place, Chicago, which was nearly hidden from the outside and was considered a "hole in the wall" in Tooker Alley.
+The entrance was marked by a "DANGER" sign that pointed to the orange main door which was lit by a green light.
 On the door, it read: "Step High, Stoop Low and Leave Your Dignity Outside."
 Once inside, another sign read "Elevate Your Mind to a Lower Level of Thinking" before you entered the main part of the club.
 Immediately inside was a large main room with a stage.
 The room was decorated with brightly painted chairs and partially surrounded by counters where drinks and sandwiches were sold.
 The rest of the club was also decorated by its attendees and contained a tearoom and art exhibitions.
 Altogether, the club had reported standing capacity for 700 people.

 After their departure, according to sociologist Harvey W. Zorbaugh, Towertown became a popular destination for "egocentric poseurs, neurotics, rebels against the conventions of Main Street or the gossip of the foreign community, seekers of atmosphere, dabblers in the occult, dilettantes in the arts, or parties to drab lapses from a moral code which the city had not yet destroyed."